citrix-openstack/xenapi-in-the-cloud/README.md

 Tools to launch a XenAPI managed hypervisor in the cloud

-## Start XenServer in the RackSpace cloud
+## Start XenServer in the Rackspace cloud

 To launch an instance, first make sure, that you have `nova` installed, and that your environment has all the settings.
 For setting up your environment